<big>Glossary of Painting Terms</big>(As of July 2003)

 Moisture or chemicals can cause discoloration or fading, often due to a lack of...

-Explained by lightfastness and excessive mixing of white.
+Explained by lightfastness and excessive white mixing.

 Scaling